 Prior to his tenure at the IRC, George was President of Columbia University, where he deepened the university’s commitment to international education and exchange.
 He strengthened undergraduate education, deepened the relationship of the campus to its surrounding communities, and oversaw the financial restructuring of the university.
 He held the post from 1993-2002.

 He came to Columbia from Rice University, which under his presidency enjoyed eight years (1985-1993) of rapid growth in applications and research funding.

 George is a widely experienced board member, and is a longstanding member of the Board of Trustees of the Institute of International Education, whose mission is to advance international education worldwide.
 He has also served on boards for the Committee for Economic Development and the Council on Foreign Relations.
 He chaired the Association of American Universities.

-The author of numerous articles and five books, including Globalization Challenged: Conviction, Conflict, Community, published in 2008.
+The author of numerous articles and six books, including Beyond Individualism: The Challenge of Inclusive Communities, published in 2015.
 Based on experience gained in countries where the IRC operates, this book makes the case for inclusion that respects diverse perspectives and convictions.